ibm-build-lab/wxd-file-ingestion-utilities/README_webcrawl.md

 6. Once documents start coming in, you can verify that the model is working correctly by switching to the **Documents** tab within the index and expanding a document.
 Look for the **passages** field and ensure that it has a list of tokens similar to the screenshot below.
     ![Tokens](./assets/ml_tokens_doc.png)

 Allow some time for the crawler to index the site.
 This could be anywhere from a few minutes to several hours depend on the number of domains and size of the site.
-In the meantime, we can continue to the next step to tie watson<x>x</x> Assistant and watson<x>x</x> Discovery together for Conversation Search.
+In the meantime, we can continue to the next step to tie **watsonx Assistant** and **watsonx Discovery** together for Conversation Search.

 ## Connect watson<x>x</x> Discovery to watson<x>x</x> Assistant

-Now that watson<x>x</x> Discovery is ingesting data from the web crawler, it is time to setup Conversational Search for watson<x>x</x> Assistant.
+Now that **watsonx Discovery** is ingesting data from the web crawler, it is time to setup Conversational Search for **watsonx Assistant**.
 Navigate to [your IBM Cloud account](https://cloud.ibm.com/resources) and search for `assistant`.
 If this is the first time accessing the Assistant, then create a new Assistant by following the prompts on the page.

-Once an Assistant is created, follow these steps to connect watson<x>x</x> Discovery and enable Conversational Search.
+Once an Assistant is created, follow these steps to connect **watsonx Discovery** and enable Conversational Search.

 1. Go to the Environments Section and add a Search extension for the Draft environment.
     ![Assistant Environments](./assets/assistant_env.png)